 Miley Memories from Dennis Lorio, one of Miley’s LSU baseball teammates

 “Mike was a phenomenal fielder.
 One time, we were leading Mississippi State.
 They had the bases loaded and they hit one up the middle.
-Mike made a play (former LSU start and current Houston Astros infielder Alex) Bregman makes now.
+Mike made a play (former LSU starter and current Houston Astros infielder Alex) Bregman makes now.
 He catches it going his left, then spins all the way around and throws out the runner at first.